-

 Content Boxes

-- The headline they create is a H3 - instead of the H2 that Content (Rich Text) creates.
+- The heading they use is a H3 - instead of the H2 that 'Rich Text' CTs normally create.

-- That headline is styled to use a strong background colour and white text - the text below the headline appears as normal.
+- As demonstrated here, that heading is styled to use a strong background colour and white text - the text below the heading appears as normal.

-- Optionally, the entire content box can use the headline's background colour.
+- Optionally, the entire block can use the heading's background colour.
 This makes all its text white (if the background colour is dark) or else black (for lighter background colours).